pyOpenSci/python-package-guide/tutorials/add-readme.md

 ```

-You can also add any to tutorials in your documentation here.
+You can also add any links to tutorials in your documentation here.

 ## Community